KustoszApp/docs/source/configuration/backend.md

 requests_cache is used when downloading HTML pages, which happens for entries added manually and content extracted with readability, assuming at least one of `KUSTOSZ_READABILITY_*_ENABLED` settings is set to True.

+`User-Agent` set here will also be used as fallback during standard feed fetching, if first request failed with 403.
+Some misconfigured sites prevent programmatic access to RSS / Atom files, even though these files are meant to be read by computers.

 ### `KUSTOSZ_PERIODIC_FETCH_NEW_CONTENT_INTERVAL`

 How often should Kustosz check for new content of feeds, in minutes.